Ghasteek/pg_listen/README.md

 Incoming notification "notification_1" -
 Text of your notification
 ```

+## End
   Hope you will enjoy this simple piece of code, that helped me at my work :)